Common CoronaVirus COVID-19 Memes and Myths

 TL;DR The is no Vaccine.
 One will likely not be ready till 2021.
 There are treatments currently being developed.
 There is no cure.

 There is zero indication that warm weather will do anything to stop the spread of this virus.
 Australia, Thailand, China, and many other currently infected countries’ climates are currently warmer than some of the USA and Canada and they still have the virus there.

 In colder weather, people tend to group up more and stay indoors more which could allow the spread of the virus between people easier, but overall hot weather itself will not likely have any impact on the virus spreading.

 A mask is pointless. / A mask is required.

 Face masks can help if used correctly in certain circumstances.
 If you are sick you 100% should wear a mask to help stop the droplet spread to others.
 Just like covering your mouth when you cough, masks DO help against droplet spread.

 All that being said, masks when used when visiting with someone who is infected can help stop the spread of the disease for the limited interaction.
 This is why health care professionals wear them.
 If you are visiting someone infected, you should wear a mask for the visit.
 When you are just walking around, they probably won’t help you that much.
-Although buying a mask seems like an easy thing people can to to help stop the spread, practising Nonphamestical Interventions (hand washing, limiting contact with others, no handshakes, etc) will likely help you much more.
+Although buying a mask seems like an easy thing people can do to help stop the spread, practicing Nonphamestical Interventions (handwashing, limiting contact with others, no handshakes, etc) will likely help you much more.